QiTech-Industries/Winder/esp/src/functionality.md

 		- Button "Change spool"
 			- Available in WIND-mode
 			- Enter PULLING-mode
-			- Reposition the ferrari to the startposition, stop the spool and continue running the puller.
+			- Reposition the ferrari to the start-position, stop the spool and continue running the puller.
 Meant for changing the spool while the external extruder is still running
 		- Button "Off"
 			- Available in all modes
 			- Enter OFF-mode
-			- Immediately unpower all motors, stopping all operations (emergency feature).
-The ferrari will need to be rehomed after this operation.
+			- Immediately un-power all motors, stopping all operations (emergency feature).
+The ferrari will need to be re-homed after this operation.
 1. View: Configure
 	- Configuration changes are immediately persistently saved on the machine
 	- Section: Configure wifi